mpiirstatebuilding/nl-2026-test-assignment/PERSONAL_CODING_TODO.md

   - The input field does not go above the amount of days remaining on extension
   - The default day input in the extension modal is 1, instead of 7.
   - Added disclaimer to extension modal stating that the maximum extension days is 90 days.
-- Member Summary container improvements
 - Fixed "Loading member summary..." bug by adding `this.loadMemberSummary(this.selectedMemberId)` call to refreshAll() function.
+- Changed CSS for "Overdue" and "Member Summary" sections to have darker backgrounds, allowing for better readability of light text.